 A lesson taught from past experience illustrates that a financial crisis always shows unexpected long-term collateral.
 The Imperial College of London has released a study in 2016, stating an additional 260,000 deaths linked to the financial crisis of 2007/08.
 This frightening result has been assigned solely to unaffordable or late cancer diagnosis/therapies of countries without universal healthcare in the OECD like the US or UK.

 Within the energy sector, business is still running as usual with some effects of dropping prices due to the reduced demand.
-On the other hand, postponement of new installations is inevitable.
+On the other hand, postponement of new installations is inevitable due to the COVID-19 contact restrictions.
 Power utilities and O&M companies are classified as being essential infrastructure, which enables their staff to hit the road and keep the energy flowing.
 Although the restrictions and enhanced H&S measures (PPE, scheduling of lone working, unavailability and avoidance of hotels, increases of travel time, etc.) also bear additional costs to the energy sector, it has been vastly unaffected so far.

 Ending this blog post with some good news, Forbes has published an astonishing figure of 72% of all energy project in 2019 were renewable, which would be an eager target for the FY2020 as well.

-What direction do you see our economy heading towards?
+What direction do you see our economy heading towards considering the COVID-19 effects?